hargoniX/bachelor/thesis/thesis.typ

 all of the types involved have to be known.
 Otherwise the trait system cannot know whether to use the first or the second instance.
-While it is very likely that the compiler already knows the input types it is much less likely that it will be able to figure out the output on its own.
+While it is very likely that the compiler already knows the input types it is much less likely that it will be able to figure out the output type on its own.
 This would force users to put explicit type annotations in order to make the instance search succeed.
 In order to make using this trait easier we can use so called associated types:

 #sourcecode[```rust
-pub trait Add<Rhs> {
+trait Add<Rhs> {
     type Out;
     fn add(self, rhs: Rhs) -> Self::Out;
 }